Welcome.

 About Me

 I can usually be found hanging around at the intersection of biotechnology and policy.
-You might have heard of my work in relation to biopiracy (again), "terminator" technology, the "gene drive files", the gay bomb, other, more real, (bio)chemical "non-lethal" weapons, biodefense lab controversies, and biological threat assessment run amuck, including the question of smallpox virus stocks.
+You might have heard of my work in relation to biopiracy (again), the WHO PIP Framework, the strange character behind the GISAID database, "terminator" technology, the "gene drive files", the "gay bomb" and other, more real so-called "non-lethal" weapons, biodefense lab controversies, and biological threat assessment run amuck, including the question of smallpox virus stocks.

-As of late 2018, I serve on the Convention on Biological Diversity's Ad Hoc Technical Expert Group (AHTEG) on Digital Sequence Information and as one (of two) civil society representatives in the Working Group to Enhance the Multilateral System of the International Treaty on Plant Genetic Resources for Food and Agriculture.
-I am also actively involved in consultations on implementation of the WHO Pandemic Influenza Preparedness Framework.
+In the past I have served as an expert and/or as a civil society representative on several UN committees, including the Convention on Biological Diversity's Ad Hoc Technical Expert Group (AHTEG) on Digital Sequence Information, its AHTEG on Synthetic Biology, and the Working Group to Enhance the Multilateral System of the International Treaty on Plant Genetic Resources for Food and Agriculture.
+I have also been involved in the negotiation and implementation of the WHO Pandemic Influenza Preparedness Framework.

 Items